 \subsection{Stylistic Properties}

 Lastly, we perform two additional experiments to demonstrate our approach's benefits in generating gaits with desirable stylistic properties.
 First, because our architecture decouples the gait generation from the stabilization, we can get policies with different gait properties by simply replacing the gait library and retraining (i.e., without having to adjust weights).
 To demonstrate this, we generate two gait libraries with different stylistic differences and train an instance of \navigait~for each without changing the reward weights.
-A visualization of the resulting gaits is presented in Figure \ref{fig:style_gaittiles}.
+A visualization of the resulting gaits is presented in Fig. \ref{fig:style_gaittiles}.
 Both policies are stable but exhibit significant stylistic differences.
 This capability permits much quicker iteration of new stylized walking policies.

-Secondly, we demonstrate that the style is preserved even during disturbance rejection by measuring imitation accuracy (the error between the achieved and reference gait) when the robot is pushed.
+Secondly, we show that the style is preserved even during disturbance rejection by measuring imitation accuracy, the error between the achieved and reference gait, when the robot is pushed.
 Fig. \ref{fig:imitation} demonstrates that \navigait~maintains a low imitation error compared to Imitation RL after the robot is pushed at $t=5$ since \navigait~stabilizes by shifting to a different gait in the gait library.
 The heatmaps in \ref{fig:imitation} also demonstrate that \navigait~consistently outperforms Imitation RL in tracking ability across the entire gait library, leading to better expression of the gait library style.